 The way in which opioids affect the brain and body are what make them so dangerous and addictive.
 Upon consuming an opioid, by swallowing, snorting, inhaling, or injecting the drug, the internal chemistry of both the brain and body changes immediately.

 Opioids work by binding to the opioid receptors in the brain, which are located on the neurons of brain cells.
-These receptors can also be found in other areas of the body aside from the central nervous system and peripheral nervous system.
-Opioid receptors are also located in the gastrointestinal tract and can be found in the lining of the stomach among other areas.
+The body consists of two components of the nervous system: the central nervous system, CNS, and peripheral nervous system, PNS.
+The GI would be considered a part of the PNS.

-Upon binding to the opioid receptors, the substances then send signals to the brain, which, in turn, block feelings of pain, slows breathing, and acts as an antidepressant by causing calming and sometimes euphoric effects.
+Upon binding to the opioid receptors, the substances then send signals to the brain, which, in turn, block feelings of pain, slows breathing, and causes calming and sometimes euphoric effects.
 Opioids are able to activate these receptors on the neurons due to their chemical makeup.
 Opioids can mimic the structure of a natural neurotransmitter, which allows the opioid to lock onto the nerve cells and subsequently activate them.

 Opioids will then impact the reward system of the brain.
 By flooding this circuit with the neurotransmitter dopamine (the feel-good chemical), the body will be “rewarded” with feelings of pleasure.
 Dopamine also affects emotion, cognition, motivation, and are responsible for regulating movement in the body.